 In college, coffee is almost as essential as sleep (perhaps even more so during finals week).
 Having a good coffee maker ready and waiting in your room makes the prospect of an all-nighter look less daunting, and will save a whole lot of money and time besides.

-An AeroPress is ideal for a dorm room setting: It's small, portable, and plastic.
-It's also affordable, so it's easy to replace if it gets destroyed when a roommate, say, tries to use it as a bong.
+An AeroPress is ideal for a dorm room setting: It's small, portable, and affordable.

 On the other hand, if having a nice big automatic-drip coffee maker will help you get an A, go for the Mr. Coffee Coffee Maker; it's programmable, so if you oversleep, the smell of fresh coffee percolating will get you out of bed in a jiffy.

 Airtight Food Storage